-When deciding which manufacturing process will be best for your design, there may be concerns about metal stress.
-If the goal is low tolerances and conductivity, then any pressure can alter the part’s function.
+When deciding which manufacturing process will be best for your design, there may be concerns about the impact of stress that hard tooling can impact on the metal.
+If the goal is low tolerances and conductivity, then any type of deformation can alter the part's function.

 Photo etching copper and nickel lead-frames will ensure that the thermal and conductivity properties will remain intact.
 The chemical etching process doesn't change the metal hardness, grain structure, and flexibility.